Gethe/wow-ui-source/README.markdown

 fragments, you can solve an artifact to learn a little more about Azeroth's past.
 Happy hunting!

+      * Research sites that are too high a level (60-85 zones and continents) will no longer show up if a player's Archaeology skill isn't yet high enough.

+      * All kinds of artifacts will grant 5 points of skill.
+Previously, lower-level artifacts wouldn't grant any skill.

+      * Keystones now count as 12 fragments.

+      * Players now gain experience when collecting fragments.

+      * Many bugs have been fixed with keystones and dig sites.

   * The updated glyph system is now functional.

   * The Reforging interface has been implemented and the NPCs should now be